 If you’re uploading to Sourcegraph.com or another Sourcegraph instance with

 lsifEnforceAuth enabled, you must prove that you own the GitHub repository in order to upload LSIF data for it.
-To do so, authenticate your upload by passing a GitHub access token with
+To do so, authenticate your upload by passing a GitHub App installation access token or a GitHub access token with

 public_repo scope as